dfeneyrou/palanteer/README.md

 </details>

-The execution of this script gives the following output:
+The execution of this last script, with the compile C++ as parameter, gives the following output:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 > time ./remoteScript.py example